 There is a park shuttle that runs during peak season.
 The shuttle includes stops in Bar Harbor, Hulls Cove Visitor Center, and various places in the park.
 If you are struggling to find a parking space, or you are traveling without a car, you can get around by shuttle.
 Click here to learn more.

 Important!!
 Vehicle reservations are required to drive up Cadillac Mountain between late May and mid-October.
-Get the full details on the national park website.
+Get the full details on the National Park Service website.

 Peak season is July and August.Expect big crowds, full parking lots, and lots of hikers on the most popular trails.